Updated: 3/13/21 | March 13th, 2021

 Part of Great Sandy National Park, Fraser Island was declared a World Heritage site in 1992.
-Spanning over 1,650 square kilometers, it’s home to beaches that stretch for miles as well as rainforests, mangroves, swamps, sand dunes, and even more beaches.
+Spanning over 1,650 square kilometers (637 square miles), it’s home to beaches that stretch for miles as well as rainforests, mangroves, swamps, sand dunes, and even more beaches.

-They weren’t wrong — the island truly is a paradise and the perfect destination for some R&R if you’re looking to get away from it all for a few days.
+But they weren’t wrong.
+The island truly is a paradise.
+It’s the perfect destination for some R&R if you’re looking to get away from it all for a few days.
+I fell in love with the island the moment I arrived.

 Located in Queensland, Fraser Island is the world’s largest sand island.
 It’s a day’s drive from Brisbane (about 6-7 hours by car) and, once you take the short ferry ride to the island, you’ll be greeted by postcard-perfect vistas and all the sandy beaches that you’d ever want.